bonds/hnweekly/README.md

-This web app shows an Atom (RSS) feed of the top rated Hacker News articles from the past week.
-It is hosted on Heroku [here][1].
+This web app shows an Atom feed of the top rated Hacker News articles from the past week.
+Enjoy it, in all its RSS glory by clicking [here][1].

 ## Why